andyburgin/kubefix-llm/README.md

 ## Analysis

 Not surprisingly the OpenAI models did much better than the opensource ones.
-But it was clear that when generating output for new features some models showed their training data was out of date.
+It was clear output relating to newer kubernetes features some models showed their training data was out of date.
 For the models that were up to date, there seemed to be a tendency for them to generate output about the new features mixed with older deprecated features.
-This is likely that their training dataset includes historical information about those features.
+Indicating their training dataset still includes historical information about those features.

-Sadly many of these issues affected the Phi-3-mini-4k-instruct-kubefix-v0.1 model, overall the model score was disappointing, but there was a marked improvement on the base Phi-3-mini-4k-instruct base model.
+Sadly many of these issues affected the **Phi-3-mini-4k-instruct-kubefix-v0.1** model, overall the model score was disappointing, but there was a marked improvement on the Phi-3-mini-4k-instruct base model.
 There is therefore some cause for optimism for improvements if more quality training data can be sourced.

 Looking specifically at the models for [K8sGPT](https://k8sgpt.ai/) there was only really gpt4 that provided coherent and useful output to the second question.
 Many of the models provided generic debugging and seemed to suggest some heavy-handed techniques missing the nuance that just "turning it off and on again" isn't the answer to everything.